MrYsLab/s3-extend/docs/usage.md

 **NOTE: **You may run a single micro-controller or all simultaneously on a single computer, but only a single instance of a microcontroller may be run at a time.
 For example,
-you may run a Raspberry Pi and an Arduino simultaneously, and use one to control the other.
+you may run a Raspberry Pi and an Arduino simultaneously and use one to control the other.
 However, you may not run two of the same type of controllers at the same.

 Running
 two boards that use a serial link is an advanced and experimental feature and not recommended nor officially supported.
 An example would be running an Arduino and a Picoboard on the same computer at the same time.
-If you wish to run two boards that use a serial link, you may have to manually specify the COM port for one of the boards.
+If you wish to run two boards that use a serial link, you may have to specify the COM port for one of the boards manually.
 This is done by using the -c option in the launcher.
 For example, to start the Picoboard extension forcing it to use COM7, you would start the launcher with: